Difference between lawyer, advocate, attorney and barrister

 An attorney general is a lawyer who works for the government or the central government.
 He advises the central government on legal issues and represents it in court.

-It is pertinent to keep in mind that different nations have distinct systems.. for e.g., India, South Africa, Sri Lanka, Bangladesh & Pakistan, have nearly identical structures and hierarchies.
+It is pertinent to keep in mind that different nations have distinct systems.. for example, India, South Africa, Sri Lanka, Bangladesh & Pakistan, have nearly identical structures and hierarchies.
 As a result, the aspects in both countries are the same.
 However, the United Kingdom, Wales, and several other countries use different terms.

 Frequently Asked Questions